-I’m a doctoral student at University of Utah focusing on strategic health and science communication.
+I’m a doctoral student at University of Utah focused on strategic health and science communication.

 My current work is supported by UCEER (Utah Center of Excellence in Ethical, Legal, & Social Implications Research), which is funded by the National Human Genome Research Institute.
-I’m also affiliated with Dr. Kim Kaphingst’s lab at the Huntsman Cancer Institute.
+I’m also affiliated with Dr. Kim Kaphingst’s lab in the U of Utah Department of Communication and Huntsman Cancer Institute.

 My scholarly interests and research pertain to: